Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/README.md

 ```

 ### List Certificates
-`GetCertificatesAsync` Enumerates the certificates in the vault, returning select properties of the
+`GetCertificates` enumerates the certificates in the vault, returning select properties of the
 certificate.
 Sensitive fields of the certificate will not be returned.
 This operation
 requires the certificates/list permission.